-Still, the most obvious method of virus detection and identification is a direct visualization of the agent.
-The morphology of most viruses is sufficiently characteristic to identify the image as a virus and to assign an unknown virus to the adequate family.
+Still, the most obvious method of virus detection and identification is direct visualization of the agent.
+The morphology of most viruses is sufficiently characteristic to identify the image as a virus and to assign an unknown virus to the appropriate family.
 Furthermore, certain non-cultivable viruses can be detectable by electron microscopy.

 The culture of animal cells typically involves the use of a culture medium containing salts, glucose, vitamins, amino acids, antimicrobial drugs, buffers, and, typically, blood serum, which provides a source of necessary cellular growth factors.
 For certain cell-lines, defined serum-free media have been developed, which contain specific growth factors without requiring the addition of blood serum into the medium.